Coryphantha robustispina ssp. scheeri

 Habitat: Favors nearly level areas in desert grassland and Chihuahuan desert scrub, usually on gravelly or silty soils, occasionally on rocky benches or bajadas on limestone or gypsum; 1,000-1,100 m (3,300-3,600 ft).

 Remarks: This subspecies is apparently limited to the Pecos River drainage in western Texas and southeastern New Mexico; it is unknown if it is present in adjacent Coahuila.
 The subspecies shows kinship to Coryphantha sulcata, which occurs farther to the east.
 The variety scheeri is little studied, and population dynamics are not well understood.
-Apparently populations exist over wide areas in low densities, giving the (perhaps false) impression that plants are rare.
+Apparently populations exist over wide areas in low densities.

 Conservation Considerations: Since populations are apparently comprised of relatively few long-lived individuals, it is likely that any impact may be detrimental to the health of the populations.
 A few plants have been observed to be damaged by trampling and to be eaten by domestic livestock.
 Off-road vehicles and commercial and residential development seem to have a limited impact in some areas.
-Even so, at this time, most populations seem to be in no immediate danger, but protection measures may be needed in the future.
+Landscape scale herbicide application and oil and gas development may have significant impacts on the species rangewide.

 Important Literature (*Illustration):